andypandyi/BugTracker/README.md

 ## Limitations

 The requirements document stated that whilst not time limited, a sample time of 3-4 hours should be aimed for.
-In all honesty (and lightheatedly) ..
-I think God would struggle at 3-4 hours but to an extent that might be down to intepretation of the requirements
+In all honesty (and lightheartedly) ..
+I think God would struggle at 3-4 hours but to an extent that might be down to interpretation of the requirements
 The test stated that not all requirements were required up front and could be tackled in an agile manner.
 As a result, I focused on getting the app to a well programmed state which was workable, reliable and easy to use.